Introduction

 "A temperance country can be more surely obtained by evolution than by legislation and…total prohibition is inconsistent with true temperance and opposed to Christian morality."

-In the end, the Canadian government gave provincial governments authority to decide on Prohibition for themselves.
-Prohibition did not last long in any province/territory of Canada with the exception of PEI where it lasted 47 years.
-Quebec’s Prohibition, by contrast, lasted less than one full year!
-Refer to the following table that lists the duration of the Prohibition for each province/territory in Canada.
+In the end, the Canadian government gave provincial governments the authority to decide on prohibition for themselves.
+Prohibition did not last long in any province/territory of Canada except PEI, where it lasted 47 years.
+Quebec’s prohibition, by contrast, lasted less than one full year!
+Refer to the following table that lists the duration of the prohibition for each province/territory in Canada.

 Province/territory